Climate change in Pakistan

+Punjab, the biggest province of Pakistan, has shown commitment to tackle challenges related to Climate Change under the Climate Change Activity Plan and Punjab Climate Change Strategy.

+Pakistan is prone to a range of natural disasters, including cyclones, floods, drought, intense rainfall, and earthquakes.
+According to scientific research, climate change played a substantial role in the devastating floods of 2022, which had a direct impact on over 30 million people in Pakistan, resulting in the loss of lives, damage to public infrastructure, and displacement from homes.
+Climate change poses a significant menace to Pakistan's economy and security.

 Greenhouse gas emissions

 Pakistan's greenhouse gas (GHG) emissions are less than 1% of the world total, and GHG emissions per person, at 2 tonnes per year, are less than half the global average.
 In 2015 GHG emissions totalled 408 million tonnes of CO2eq; of which 43% was from agriculture in Pakistan; and 46% from energy in Pakistan, such as burning fuel for heat, to power transport, and generate electricity.

 Agricultural GHG are mostly methane and nitrous oxide.
 Methane comes from belching cattle, sheep and goats; manure management; and rice cultivation.
 Nitrous oxide is mainly from agricultural soils due to the application of synthetic fertilizers, farmyard manure, and crop residue mixes after burning.

 Energy GHG is mostly carbon dioxide: in 2019 burning fossil gas, coal and oil each emitted around 80 million tonnes.
-It has been suggested that stricter measures against air pollution in Pakistan might include actions that would also limit GHG emissions, such as increasing tax on motor fuels.
+Sakib Sherani, a former economic advisor to the Prime Minister of Pakistan, argued in 2021 that stricter measures against air pollution in Pakistan might include actions that would also limit GHG emissions, such as increasing tax on motor fuels.
 In 2020 Prime Minister Imran Khan said that no more coal-fired power stations in Pakistan would be given permits.
 However coal-fired power stations which have already been given permits are expected to be constructed.

 As of 2021, Pakistan has not declared a net-zero year goal, however, it has committed to cut 50% of projected emissions by 2030.
 In 2022 Prime Minister Muhammad Shehbaz Sharif said that more solar, wind and hydropower should be built to reduce the fossil fuel import bill.